TheresaLui/SelfHelpContent_v2/articles/microsoft.automation/automation-portal-create.md

 ### **I want to know what regions Automation Accounts are available in**

 * This information can be found at [the "Azure Products by Region" page](https://azure.microsoft.com/global-infrastructure/services/?products=automation&regions=all).
-This page also includes information about planned future availability
+This page also includes information about planned future availability.
+* Note that Automation Accounts can manage resources in any region, regardless of the region the account is created in.

 ### I am having trouble selecting a Log Analytics workspace